Azure/azure-event-hubs/c/docs/create_event_hub.md

   ms.date="06/23/2015"
   ms.author="dobett"/>

+> This document is known to be outdated

 # Create an Event Hub

 To create an Event Hub to use with the sample applications, you need an active Azure account. <br/>If you don't have an account, you can create a free trial account in just a couple of minutes.
 For details, see [Azure Free Trial](http://azure.microsoft.com/pricing/free-trial).